opentoonz/opentoonz_docs/source/rendering_the_animation.rst

 Using Chunks when Rendering Tasks
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-If you are using the Toonz render farm, it is possible to divide a task into chunks so that each computer of the farm will render a section of the same render task (see  :ref:`Using the Toonz Farm <using_the_toonz_farm>`  ).
+If you are using the OpenToonz render farm, it is possible to divide a task into chunks so that each computer of the farm will render a section of the same render task (see  :ref:`Using the Toonz Farm <using_the_toonz_farm>`  ).

 The default value for the chunk size, expressed in number of frames, can be set using the Render Task Chunk Size in the Preferences > General page.
 If the default value is higher than the duration in frames of the submitted scene, automatically the value will be equal to the duration in frames of the scene.